MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 ## IMAGE ACQUIRING
 !
 Be sure to use brightfield, NO phase contrast! \
-Background illumination correction is essential  in brightfield microscopy to provide both a neutral colour background and a uniformly illuminated field.\
+Background illumination correction is essential  in brightfield microscopy to provide both a neutral color background and a uniformly illuminated field.\
 Therefore, ALWAYS take darkfield and lightfield images following these steps:
 > 1) Switch on the microscope + lamp and leave it warm up for some time
 > 2) Switch off the camera "auto-" functions, such as auto-exposure